Core Administrative System Off-Campus Login Alert Service

 What to do if you receive an unexpected off-campus login alert notice

-If you receive an off-campus login alert notice, but you didn’t log in, try to change your PeopleSoft password as soon as you can.
+If you receive an off-campus login alert notice, but you didn’t log in, try to change your administrative system password as soon as you can.
 Also contact OIT at the earliest opportunity.

 What other steps can you take to protect yourself from unauthorized access?